ManufacturaInd/shaarli-2004licious-theme/README.md

 This [Shaarli](https://github.com/shaarli/shaarli) theme is a humble homage to the early looks of the [del.icio.us](http://del.icio.us) site.

-Created by Joshua Schachter, [del.icio.us](http://del.icio.us) is one of the monuments of early Web 2.0 socially-oriented platforms.
-It now looks and works differently than it used to, after having [changed hands several times](https://en.wikipedia.org/wiki/Delicious_(website)#History).
-The original del.icio.us layout, with its naked but smart HTML look, is a fond memory of the earlier web days.
-Both of us were early users of the service, and used it during our college days and beyond to make sense of our web pathways.
+Created by Joshua Schachter, [del.icio.us](https://en.wikipedia.org/wiki/Delicious_(website)) is one of the monuments of early Web 2.0 socially-oriented platforms.
+The [original del.icio.us layout](https://www.flickr.com/photos/joshu/albums/72157600740166824/), with its naked but smart HTML look, is a fond memory of the earlier web days.
+This theme tries its best to recreate that feeling.

-[Julien Deswaef](http://xuv.be) mentioned that the current version of Delicious is [injecting ads into Delicious RSS feeds](https://twitter.com/xuv/status/790549815000268800), and gave the great advice to run [Shaarli](http://github.com/shaarli/shaarli) instead.
-After Julien's prodding about [creating a theme inspired by Delicious](https://twitter.com/xuv/status/791643923659755520), we made the most out of a slow Sunday and tried our hand at creating a Shaarli theme -- we attempted to emulate the 2004 look instead.

-Authorship and development is shared with Julien Deswaef, who has been active improving the theme and making it work with recent versions of Shaarli.

 Screenshots
 -----------